celery/celery/docs/userguide/concurrency/gevent.rst

 =================

-You can enable the Eventlet pool by using the :option:`celery worker -P gevent` or  :option:`celery worker --pool=gevent` worker option.
+You can enable the gevent pool by using the :option:`celery worker -P gevent` or  :option:`celery worker --pool=gevent` worker option.